danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 ### Covenant Inviolability

 No Member of Light Stream Ministry may under any circumstances, nor for any reason, abrogate the terms of said binding, absolute, inviolable Covenant.
-Neither do any other parties, beings, entities, governments, corporations sole, corporations aggregate, nor any legal persons of any kind whatsoever, possess ethical and lawful authority for interfering in the relationship between any Member of Light Stream Ministry and God Almighty that is signified by this Declaration, in accord with the prohibition against impairing the obligation of Light Stream Ministry.
+Neither do any other parties, beings, entities, governments, corporations sole, corporations aggregate, nor any legal persons of any kind whatsoever, possess ethical and lawful authority for interfering in the relationship between any Member of Light Stream Ministry and Source Almighty that is signified by this Declaration, in accord with the prohibition against impairing the obligation of Light Stream Ministry.

 ### Spiritual Autonomy Recognition